At a glance

 - Live in a guesthouse with other volunteers equally passionate about saving the environment.

-- PADI diving course included in the price
+- Scuba diving course included in the price

 Is marine conservation work abroad right for me?